jimgao1/competitive-programming/README.md

 Everyone is welcomed to reference my code, and also use it.
 Just remember to give me credit for it.

-If you have any questions or comments, you can reach me at jimthenerd@hotmail.com
+If you have any questions or comments, you can reach me at admin@jimgao.me

 Thank you and have fun!